- Client: City Square Developments Limited

 At its core, every restoration involves treading a fine line between maintaining the essence of a building, whilst breathing new life and use into unfamiliar structures.
-The transformation of the iconic Majestic in Leeds into grade A office space, having started life in the 1920s as a cinema, was no exception.
+The transformation of the iconic Majestic in Leeds into grade A commercial office space, having started life in the 1920s as a cinema, was no exception.

 The plan was ambitious: the building of new floors whilst retaining the original external façade, topped off with an iconic new crown roof.
 All of this was to take place right in the heart of Leeds, making it imperative that disruption to neighbours, not least the train station next door, was kept to an absolute minimum.

 Any redevelopment is a challenge, but The Majestic presented several unique obstacles.
 For one, the building was severely damaged in a fire in 2014.
-At the same time, the building had undergone several transformations in its 100-year life; from cinema to bingo hall and now to office development, with vital information about its foundations and structure having been lost.
+At the same time, the building had undergone several transformations in its 100-year life; from cinema to bingo hall and now to commercial office development, with vital information about its foundations and structure having been lost.

 Even erecting the site crane was a challenge: the 5.5m deep basement meant any on-site ramp would have been unfeasibly large, and any mobile crane would have resulted in road closure and significant disruption.
 To make matters worse, the entire buildings foundations were shallower than expected, which meant that to install the tower crane base then there was a potential to undermine the existing building foundations.

 What was required was profound logistical and technical expertise.